 Bedroom Chandelier Lights

 Bedroom chandelier lights run the gamut from simple modern ceiling lights to elaborate crystal chandeliers.
-Do chandeliers and flush mount bedroom lighting serve the same purpose?
+Some questions we are asked are: do chandeliers and flush mount bedroom lighting serve the same purpose?
 Should I layer the lighting in the bedroom?
 Finally are the measurements the same for hanging lights and ceiling lights?
-Our goal with this post as well as our article Inspiring Crystal Bedroom Chandelier Ideas is to make your bedroom lighting decisions easier.
+Our goal with this post as well as our article Inspiring Crystal Bedroom Chandelier Ideas is to answer your questions and make your bedroom lighting decisions easier.

 The Difference Between Chandeliers & Ceiling Lights